Dr. Sean Breen

 Anti-Aging, Functional and Regenerative Medicine Specialist

-He was awarded a Navy and Marine Corps Achievement Medal with Valor for his actions on April 8, 2003 taking care of a fallen Marine in a section in Baghdad called Saddam City.
-Upon returning from combat in September of 2003, he continued to serve with the Marine Corps through as the battalion surgeon for 1st Combat Engineer Battalion and was promoted to be the 11th Marines Regimental Surgeon.
+He was awarded a Navy and Marine Corps Achievement Medal with Valor for his actions on April 8, 2003, taking care of a fallen Marine in a section in Baghdad called Saddam City.
+Upon returning from combat in September 2003, he continued to serve with the Marine Corps as the battalion surgeon for 1st Combat Engineer Battalion and was promoted to be the 11th Marines Regimental Surgeon.

 He was honorably discharged from the Navy in 2006 after being promoted to the rank of Lieutenant Commander.